balakhonoff/AnythingGPT/README.md

 ```

 # Using the manually compiled knowledge base of questions and answers.
-- To do so, create a xlsx file using subgraphs.xlsx as an example
+- To do so, create a xlsx file using ./subgraphs_faq.xlsx as an example
 - This file will contain questions and answers
 - Questions must be with at least one "?" mark, otherwise a question will be excluded
 - If you are going to use only manually compiled knowledge base you can skip the next two optional sections